imclab/PythonScriptsFromLexalytics/README.md

-ItalianPOSCorpusXMLTransformer
+PythonScriptsFromLexalytics
 ==============================

-A Python program that takes an XML Italian POS corpus and switches it to a different XML structure
+Various Python scripts I have written to help with different projects at Lexalytics